Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ### Introduction

 You are an analyst for a major electric vehicle (EV) manufacturer.
-While running regular financial reports on Teradata Vantage, you discover a serious business issue with increasing warranty repairs.
-The issue is primarily driven by battery pack replacements, which are one of the most expensive and critical components in the product.
-With Vantage and the data captured in the manufacturing process, you can isolate and resolve this issue.
+While running regular financial reports on Teradata Vantage, you discover a serious business issue with increasing warranty repairs primarily driven by battery pack replacements.
+The Battery pack is one of the most expensive and critical components in the vheicle.
+Using Vantage and the data captured during the manufacturing process, you can determine the root cause and resolve this issue.

 ![png](costs.png)